 Pernot (Est. 1905)

 1908-1910.
-Built by Savoye et Cie in Saint-Chamond (Loire), this was a motorised bicycle equipped with a Keller-Dorian adaptable engine and gear change by Pernot.
+Built by Savoye et Cie in Saint-Chamond (Loire), this was a motorised bicycle equipped with a Keller-Dorian bicycle engine and a gear change by Pernot.
+They possibly built a 1 h.p. motorcycle in 1920.
 The firm was still operating in 1922.

 Bicyclette built by Macquart et Fils in 1907.